A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 Morph Priority

-AnkiMorphs automatically finds .csv files placed in [anki profile folder]/frequency-files/.
+AnkiMorphs automatically finds .csv files placed in [anki profile folder]/priority-files/.

 Note: using Collection frequency is not recommended because it can be volatile; if you make any changes to your cards (delete, suspend, move, etc.), then it can cause a cascade of sorting changes.